Dobatymo/data-algos/data-structures-and-algorithms.md

 ## Hash table
 - https://en.wikipedia.org/wiki/Hash_table
+- implements: 'Set', 'Multiset', 'Map'
-- used to implement maps: 'Python dict', 'C++ std::unordered_map'
+- used to implement: 'Python dict', 'C++ std::unordered_set', 'C++ std::unordered_multiset', 'C++ std::unordered_map'
 - probably the most important data structure in Python
 - has basically perfect complexity for a good hash function.
 (Minimal) perfect hashing can be used if the keys are known in advance.
 - ordering depends on implementation (python 3.7 garuantees preservation of insertion order, whereas C++ as the name says does not define any ordering)
-- even though hashing is constant in time, it might still be slow. also the hash consumes space
+- even though hashing is constant in time, it might still be slow. also the hash consumes space.
-- hash tables usually have set characteristics (ie. the can test in average constant time if an item is the table or not)
 - time complexity (search, insert, delete) (average): O(1)
 - time complexity (search, insert, delete) (worst): O(n)
 - space complexity (average): O(n)